HowieWang1/develop-tools/README.md

 ## myown-tools
-This dir contains the tools developed by me during my stay in seagate.
+The python_tools dir contains the tools developed by me during my stay in seagate.

 Details:
 # Power: